prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 Also, keep visiting <a rel="nofollow" target="_blank" href="https://towardsdatascience.com/">Towards Data Science</a>, <a rel="nofollow" target="_blank" href="https://hackernoon.com/">Hacker Noon</a>, <a rel="nofollow" target="_blank" href="https://becominghuman.ai/">Becoming Human</a> like websites regularly.
 All these blog sites have plenty of great blogs written by ML professionals.
 Also use X / Twitter wisely.
 Follow some great professionals there and never be late to catch new things.

 > At last, One important thing.
 Don't expect results quickly.
 I have been doing ML for 7 months now.
 And I don't know many many concepts of ML (<b>knowing what you don't know is also an important thing</b>).
 You can't expect to understand and implement all the concepts in half a year..
 Things will be understood as the time goes.
-Don't compare yourself with anyone.
+Don't <a href="https://prashantkikani.com/blog/unfairness" target="_blank">compare yourself with anyone</a>.
 Just be the best version of yourself.
 Everyone is unique.

 And yes, you will need support when things are not going well.
 So, make a few besties with whom you can share everything including your achievements and sorrows.
 They will help you.